 This Fashion Marketplace Cashflow Projection automatically calculates the cash burn rate based on the inputs from other spreadsheets, in particular, from the startup cash flow projection.

-The Three Statement Financial Model and its Capitalization table (or Cap table) summarizes your investors’ information, their share in the company, and how much they have paid for these shares.
+The Three Statement Financial Model and its Capitalization table (or Cap table) summarize your investors’ information, their share in the company, and how much they have paid for these shares.